gravitational/teleport/docs/4.3/aws-oss-guide.md

 - Back up `/etc/teleport.yaml`, `/etc/teleport.d/` and the contents of `/var/lib/teleport`
 - Launch a new instance with the correct AMI for a newer version of Teleport
 - Copy `/etc/teleport.yaml`, `/etc/teleport.d/` and `/var/lib/teleport` to the new instance, overwriting anything that already exists
-- Copy  and its contents should also be backed up and copied over to the new instance.
+- Backup the contents and copy them over to the new instance.
 - Either restart the instance, or log in via SSH and run `sudo systemctl restart teleport.service`

 ## Using Teleport with EKS

 In this section, we will set Kubernetes RBAC permissions needed by Teleport and configure the EC2 instance running Teleport to map to those permissions.
-This guide is based on an original post from AWS Open Source Blog - [Authenticating to EKS Using GitHub Credentials with Teleport](https://aws.amazon.com/blogs/opensource/authenticating-eks-github-credentials-teleport/) but will be updated with latest Teleport version & best practices.

 ### Prerequisites
 You’ll need a functioning EKS cluster, we recommend version 1.16.
 If you’re unfamiliar